Material System

 }

-The material can be specified in the URDF file as following
+Material properties can be specified within the URDF file as follows:

 <!-- Foot link -->